fkie-cad/RoAMer/README.md

 #### Compatibility issues on Windows 10
 RoAMer was originally developed to unpack on Windows 7 64Bit systems, we monitored some issues on Windows 10 that might or might not be critical for execution.
 We're currently working on resolving these issues.

+#### Why is the malware not getting unpacked.
+RoAMer is doing a really bad job at conveying information on why it was not able to unpack a given sample.
+We can offer, that you send us the sample and we check, why RoAMer was not able to unpack the malware.
+Maybe this leads us to the discovery of some bugs.

+## Mentions
+RoAMer was mentioned in [TA505's Box of Chocolate - On Hidden Gems packed with the TA505 Packer](https://www.telekom.com/en/blog/group/article/cybersecurity-ta505-s-box-of-chocolate-597672) by Thomas Barabosch.

 ## Sources
 * The hooks have been designed with the help of  https://www.apriorit.com/dev-blog/160-apihooks